metaclass-nl/tutorial-api-platform/README.md

 This doesn't mean the admin user interface is not interesting, it is!
 But for a smaller audience of more experienced developers who want to get the most out of api platform.
-Therefore branches for the 'admin' user interface are left out for now, maybe they will be added later.
+Therefore branches for the 'admin' user interface are left out for now.

 Limitations
 -----------